Hello there. (That’s me on the AM show talking to Duncan Garner about decluttering, with an expression on my face that makes me squirm!).

 My passion for helping women to transform their homes into a clutter-free, beautiful and efficient space comes from my personally breaking free from a life of fear-based “hoarding”.

-So a few years ago I moved from my former big home to a tiny apartment, and discovered the delight in having less stuff to manage.
+So a few years ago I moved from my former big home to a tiny apartment, and discovered the delight of having less stuff to manage.
 The blog post in the link below is the story of how I did it.
 When I realised that life is to be enjoyed, that I deserved more and accumulating things was not the answer, I knew I had to share this message with other women.

 My life has led me to being a Professional Organiser, working in my clients’ homes to make their lives easier, happier, more organised and free of the clutter that holds them back from the life they want to live.